The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ```
 lsb_release -a
 ```
 Executing above command in your temrinal will get an output of what you have.
-Your verion may differ from what you see in the screenshot.
+Your version may differ from what you see in the screenshot.

 ![](./assets/check.webp)